kai-niu/dimstore/README.md

 In general, use pip to install the package.
 ```
 pip install DimStore
-# some folks used the name 'nebula' already...
 ```
 * Watson Studio Cloud Pak For Data 2.5: